On April 17, 1961, 1400 Cuban exiles launched what became a botched invasion at the Bay of Pigs on the south coast of Cuba.

 The brigade prisoners remained in captivity for 20 months, as the United States negotiated a deal with Fidel Castro.
 Attorney General Robert F. Kennedy made personal pleas for contributions from pharmaceutical companies and baby food manufacturers, and Castro eventually settled on $53 million worth of baby food and medicine in exchange for the prisoners.

 On December 23, 1962, just two months after the end of the Cuban Missile Crisis, a plane containing the first group of freed prisoners landed in the United States.
 A week later, on Saturday, December 29, surviving brigade members gathered for a ceremony in Miami's Orange Bowl, where the brigade's flag was handed over to President Kennedy.
 "I can assure you," the president promised, "that this flag will be returned to this brigade in a free Havana."

 The disaster at the Bay of Pigs had a lasting impact on the Kennedy administration.
-Determined to make up for the failed invasion, the administration initiated Operation Mongoose—a plan to sabotage and destabilize the Cuban government and economy.
-The plan included the possibility of assassinating Castro.
-More than 50 years later, relations between Castro's Cuba and the United States remain strained and tenuous.
+Determined to make up for the failed invasion, the administration initiated Operation Mongoose—a plan to sabotage and destabilize the Cuban government and economy, which included the possibility of assassinating Castro.